 You know why free speech?
 Because we humans are not infinitely wise.
 That’s all.
 If we, or some of us, were infinitely wise, we would be able to tell which speech was OK and which not-OK.
 Then the wise could sort out which speech to allow.
 But none of us is infinitely wise.

-The way out is to let all speech to allowed, and let us listen to all viewpoints and decide whether to accept whatever proposition makes sense to us, and let the nonsense just be.
-Let whoever wants to say anything have a go at it and allow us, the listeners, the freedom to choose what to believe and what not to believe.
+The way out is to allow all speech, and let us be free to decide whether to accept whatever proposition makes sense to us, and let the nonsense just be.
+Let whoever wants to say anything have a go at it and allow us the listeners the freedom to choose what to believe and what to reject.

 OK, so we allow all speech.
 But what good does it do us?
 It helps us advance our civilization.
 I am making an utilitarian argument here.
 It is good for civilization to allow all speech, and to let them compete in the marketplace of ideas, and those that withstand scrutiny survive and advance our understanding.

 Ah but what about “hate speech”, someone might say.
 It’s hard to objectively define hate speech.
 It all depends on the listener.
 For example, saying “There is only one god” is hateful to me but to another saying that there are trillions of gods is hateful.
 There can be no universally agreed upon standard on what is hateful.
 One man’s food is another man’s poison, as they say.
 Allow all speech because if you posit any speech to be hateful, then logically all speech is hateful.
 We’d be plunged in silence because every kind of speech will be judged to be hateful by someone or the other.

 Recently one public intellectual, Abhijit Iyer-Mitra, got into some hot water because of some tweets he had made.
 They were clearly satirical and meant humorously.
 Some people (perhaps idiots by other measures) decided that he should be thrown into jail or beheaded or whatever.
 The details don’t matter. .You can anyway read about the fellow on popular media.